Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/user-prompt.md

 ```

 > [!NOTE]
 > The [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) only displays the `CheckBox` and manages the state.
-The developer is responsible for persisting settings and suppress any prompts the user has requested not to be displayed.
+The developer is responsible for persisting settings and suppressing any prompts the user has requested not to be displayed.

 ### Expanded Information